 Ladies rule the pop charts these days …and they’re not doing too badly in the jazz category, either.
 Of the artists featured on the top 10 Billboard jazz albums this past summer, three of the performers are women.
-It’s no surprise, then, that Palm Springs’ third festival devoted to women and jazz is getting attention.
+It’s no surprise, then, that Palm Springs’ festival devoted to women and jazz is getting attention.

 • See related story: Diane Schurr's Top 10 Albums